rizdaprasetya/mt-alt-doc/en/snap/advanced-feature.md

 ## General

 ### Recommended Parameters
-You can customize the `transaction_details` to include more information such as customer_details, item_details, and so on.
+You can customize the `transaction_details` to include more information such as `customer_details`, `item_details`, and so on.
 While sending API requests, it is recommended to send more details regarding the transaction, so that these details can get added to the report.
 This report can be viewed on the dashboard.

 The recommended JSON parameters for general use are given below.
 These parameters are used during [API Request Step](/en/snap/integration-guide.md#api-request).
 <!-- tabs:start -->